-Last night saw the biggest stars of film and television come together for the first major awards ceremony of the 2020s; the Golden Globes.
+Last night saw the biggest stars of film and television come together as the 2020 Golden Globes took place in Hollywood.

-Brad Pitt overcame stern competition from the likes of Sir Anthony Hopkins, Al Pacino and Joe Pesci to win Best Supporting Actor, while filmmaker Quentin Tarantino picked up the Best Screenplay accolade.
+Additionally, Hollywood superstar Brad Pitt overcame stern competition from the likes of Sir Anthony Hopkins, Al Pacino and Joe Pesci to win Best Supporting Actor for his role as experienced stuntman Cliff Booth.

-Elsewhere, there were double successes for the psychological drama Joker and the musical fantasy Rocketman as both films claimed two awards apiece.
+Elsewhere, there were also double successes for the psychological thriller Joker and the musical fantasy Rocketman as both films claimed two awards apiece.

-Joaquin Phoenix deservedly landed Best Actor (Drama) for his role as mentally-disturbed comedian Arthur Fleck, while Hildur Guðnadóttir made history by becoming the first female composer to win the Original Score category.
+For his star turn in Joker, Joaquin Phoenix deservedly landed Best Actor (Drama) for his performance as mentally-disturbed comedian Arthur Fleck, while Hildur Guðnadóttir made history by becoming the first female composer to win the Best Original Score category.

-As for Rocketman, Birkenhead-born star Taron Egerton overcame Hollywood heavyweights Leonardo DiCaprio and Eddie Murphy to take home Best Actor (Comedy/Musical) for his portrayal of legendary musician Elton John.
+As for Rocketman, Birkenhead-born star Taron Egerton overcame Hollywood heavyweights Leonardo DiCaprio (Once Upon a Time…in Hollywood) and Eddie Murphy (Dolemite is My Name) to take home Best Actor (Comedy/Musical) for his portrayal of legendary musician Sir Elton John.

-Sir Elton and his long-time songwriting partner Bernie Taupin also celebrated as they nabbed the Original Song award for their ballad “(I’m Gonna) Love Me Again”.
+Sir Elton and his long-time songwriting partner Bernie Taupin had further reason to celebrate as they nabbed the Best Original Song award for their ballad “(I’m Gonna) Love Me Again”.

-Meanwhile, Renée Zellweger bolstered her hopes of Oscar glory as she prevailed in the Best Actress (Drama) category for her stirring portrayal of Hollywood legend Judy Garland in the biopic Judy.
+Meanwhile, Renée Zellweger bolstered her early bid for Oscar glory as she prevailed in the Best Actress (Drama) category for her stirring portrayal of Hollywood legend Judy Garland in the biopic Judy.

-The Best Supporting Actress gong was awarded to Laura Dern for her role in the divorce-based drama Marriage Story.
-This was her fifth win at the Globes and came at the expense of Jennifer Lopez and Margot Robbie.
+There was also joy for Laura Dern as she picked up the Best Supporting Actress gong for her turn as divorce lawyer Nora Fanshaw in the family drama Marriage Story.
+This was her fifth competitive win at the Globes and came at the expense of Jennifer Lopez (Hustlers) and Margot Robbie (Bombshell).

-There was a major shock in the Best Animated Film category as Missing Link overcame big-hitters Frozen 2 and Toy Story 4 to triumph, while the dark South Korean drama Parasite eased its way to a Best Foreign Language Film win.
+Elsewhere, there was a major shock in the Best Animated Film field as Missing Link overcame big-hitters Frozen 2 and Toy Story 4 to triumph, while the South Korean thriller Parasite eased its way to a Best Foreign Language Film success.

 BEST MOTION PICTURE (DRAMA)